If your nonprofit still doesn’t have a blog, you might want to consider getting one.

 To maximize the impact of your blog, create a system for content amplification.
 This sounds like a fancy term, but what it really is is a process you will follow every time you publish a new blog post in order to promote it.

 Let your email list know.
-Put your blog URL in your email signature, on business cards and all print materials.
+Put your blog URL in your email signature, on business cards, and all print materials.
+Use a tool like Wisestamp to generate email signatures.
 Promote your blog through your social networks.
 Create a Promotions Checklist to refer to each time a blog post is published.

 13. Don’t forget about fundraising.